Published Sep 04, 2019 by Peter Beard

 My advice to other nonprofits and workforce organizations is to approach this with some connections to employers.
 Don’t guess at it.
 Don’t figure it out in a silo.
 Many times, nonprofits will think they have the solution to getting their neighbors or clients into better jobs.
 But you can’t really be sure you have the solution until you’re talking with employers and industry.
 UpSkill Houston has given us that opportunity to come in and have an honest conversation about the skills, the certifications, and the other options to entry into an industry for our clients.
 With that knowledge, we’re able to develop the programs and the connections that individuals need to find those better-paying jobs.
 Connecting with employers and industry provides a better ecosystem for our workforce development efforts.

 This article is one of a series of four Q&As with executives who participated in a roundtable hosted by UpSkill Houston.
-Don’t miss insights from executives from industry, K-12, and higher education, as those posts come online.
+Don’t miss insights from executives from business, K-12, and higher education, also available online.